PressCrew/infinity/dashboard/docs/scheme.md

 ![Scheme Hierarchy](infinity://admin:image/docs/scheme_hierarchy.jpg)

-Now we hear you say; Isn't the Parent -> Child functionality more then enough for mose cases?
+### Overkill?

+If you think this is overkill, more than likely you are not running a massive multi-site WordPress install.
+If you choose not to take advantage of the infinite theming capabilities, that is OK!
+Everything works exactly as it normally would.

-The answer is Yes!
-In most cases you can use this structure to create custom themes based on Infinity.
-It all works exactly as it normally would, and if you don't feel the need to go deeper then that, there is no special configuration required.
+If you don't feel the need to go deeper than one theme, there is no special configuration required to take advantage of the many other powerful features of Infinity.

 ### Customize Child Themes without having to worry about upgrades

-If you have modified a Child Theme of a Infinity, you can easily create a Grandchild Theme to further customize it exactly as you wish.
-This means that if your Child Themes gets an update you can safely upgrade and enjoy the new features, without losing your customizations!
-This solves a very big issue for most WordPress parent themes and frameworks, and we're very glad that we have managed to solve this problem with Infinity.
+If you have modified a child theme of a Infinity, you can easily create a grandchild theme to further customize it exactly as you wish.
+This means that if your child themes gets an update you can safely upgrade and enjoy the new features, without losing your customizations!
+This solves a very big problem with most WordPress parent themes and frameworks, and we're very glad that we have managed to solve this problem with Infinity.